Barcalounger

 A Barcalounger is a type of recliner that originated from Buffalo, New York, and is named after the company that manufactured it.
 Like other recliners, Barcaloungers have moving parts to change things such as the inclination of the back.
-Since the 2010 bankruptcy and 2011 re-emergence, they have been made in China.
+Since the 2010 bankruptcy and 2011 re-emergence, manufacturing - like much of today's furniture is manufactured overseas and quality control is overseen by Barcalounger's US office.

 Chair

 The Barcalounger chair was introduced by the Barcalo Manufacturing Company of Buffalo, New York, which eventually became the Barcalounger Company.
 The chairs are currently produced in China.

 Company

 The Barcalounger Company, once named the Barcalo Manufacturing Company, was founded by Edward J. Barcalo in 1896.
 It is the oldest manufacturer of reclining chairs in the U.S.

 After the company filed for bankruptcy in 2010, it shuttered its facilities in Rocky Mount, North Carolina, and Martinsville, Virginia, then restarted manufacturing at the plant in Morristown, Tennessee, in 2011, for the manufacture of the Barcalounger chair.
 It is owned by the private equity firm Hancock Park Associates.

 Barcalo Manufacturing also made beds in Welland, Ontario, under the Quality Beds name, in the first decade of the 20th century.